-- 1. A knowledge of the Bible in its historical, cultural, and literary contexts. - 2.
-A knowledge of the principles and practice of sound biblical interpretation. - 3.
-A knowledge of the key themes and doctrines in the development of Christian theology throughout the history of the church, including representative views of the International Pentecostal Holiness Church.
+- 1. Knowledge of the Bible in its historical, cultural, and literary contexts. - Knowledge of the principles and practice of sound biblical interpretation. - 3.
+Knowledge of the key themes and doctrines in the development of Christian theology throughout the history of the church, including representative views of the International Pentecostal Holiness Church.

-- 4. A knowledge of and ability to use various methodologies related to the practice of ministry. - 5.
-The ability to use traditional Christian disciplines as a means of contributing to a life of ongoing Christian formation. - 6.
-Knowledge of and ability to use methodologies inherent in the practice of worship and music ministry (Worship and Music Ministry majors only.)
+- 4. Knowledge of and ability to use various methodologies related to the practice of ministry. - Ability to use traditional Christian disciplines as a means of contributing to a life of ongoing Christian formation.